Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

 Configure web tracking

-- In Admin in Genesys Cloud, open the Web Tracking page.
+- In Admin in Genesys Cloud, open the Global Settings page and then click the Tracking Settings tab.

 - Specify the allowed domains.